1 - Tell us how your project(s) were started.

 4 - Who is your favorite author, and why?

-one to answer for a lot of reasons.
-I predominantly read history and politics
+really hard one to answer for a lot of reasons.
+I predominantly read history

-and it's hard to consider some of my favorite folks as authors in a traditional
+and politics and it's hard to consider some of my favorite folks as authors

-sense.
-Yes, Lenin "authored" several books and pamphlets that I think
+in a traditional sense.
+Yes, Lenin "authored" several books and pamphlets

-are amazing, but he was so much more than just an "author."
-I think
+that I think are amazing, but he was so much more than just an "author."

-the best I can do is give you a top ten list of my current favorite books (in
+I think the best I can do is give you a top ten list of my current favorite

 1. Pages From A Worker's Life by William Z. Foster